NemetvolGabesz/bde-rev2-zmk-config/README.md

 #### The OLED can be a bit finicky.
 - As of mid-July 2022, [there is a known issue with OLEDs not being re-initialized after power off](https://github.com/zmkfirmware/zmk/issues/674).
-- If using a nice!nano v2 without a battery, the RAW pin does not always deliver consistent voltage.
+- If using a nice!nano v2 without a battery, its RAW pin does not always deliver consistent voltage.
+This can result in the OLED turning off immediately after boot, or failing to turn on.

 Try the following:

 1. Wait at least one minute and press the physical reset button on the board once.

-### The flash worked, but I'm having inexplicable issues/can't get anything to pair.
+### After disconnecting the keyboard from Bluetooth, it won't reconnect.

+#### Forget the Bluetooth connection on both the BDE and the device, then try re-pairing.

+If you don't remember which profile on the BDE was used to connect to a specific device, this may mean cycling through each (`&bt BT_PRV`/`&bt BT_NXT`) and clearing them (`&bt BT_CLR`) one by one.
+[See ZMK's documentation for more info](https://zmk.dev/docs/behaviors/bluetooth#bluetooth-pairing-and-profiles).

-#### Try flashing the `settings_reset` firmware for your board.
+As a last resort, try flashing the `settings_reset` firmware for your board; this will force-clear everything.

 ## Further Troubleshooting Resources